Once Upon a Time in Old City, Philadelphia

 Stop by!

 Welcome to our neighborhood!
 We would love to see you.
 Check out our Mass Times or our Events to see if something's going on you'd like to be a part of.
-We encourage you to stop by the church, which is open weekdays during daylight hours (Monday to Friday, 9:00 AM to 4:00 PM and on Weekends the church is open from 9:00 AM to the conclusion of the evening Mass).
+We encourage you to stop by the church, which is open weekdays during daylight hours (Monday to Friday, 7:00 AM to 1:00 PM and on Sundays the church is open from 9:00 AM to the conclusion of the evening Mass).

 What you'll see inside